You can connect to spatial or nonspatial data in a supported database from an ArcGIS Desktop app to do the following:

-- Share database content by publishing it to ArcGIS for Server.
+- Share database content by publishing it to ArcGIS Server.
 When shared as a feature service, data can be edited.

 If you need to extend your database to include such functionality as networks, topologies, attachments, or archiving and you use one of the following database types, you can enable a geodatabase in the database.

-When you drag a database feature class onto a map in an ArcGIS client, a query layer is created automatically and is defined to include all columns of supported data types in the table.
+When you drag a database feature class onto a map in ArcGIS Desktop, a query layer is created automatically and is defined to include all columns of supported data types in the table.
 The first row of the table is used to determine the geometry type (point, multipoint, line, or polygon), spatial reference, and dimensionality (that is, 2D or 3D).
 If you don't want to use those properties—for example, if you want to display the three-dimensional records in the table, but the first record is two dimensional—you can alter the query layer definition.